 Current ratio vs quick ratio: liquidity metrics explained

-Current ratio and quick ratio both review short-term liquidity, but the quick ratio removes inventory to create a stricter view.
+Current ratio and quick ratio both review short-term liquidity, but the quick ratio focuses on cash, marketable securities, and receivables for a stricter view.

 Current ratio includes current assets